StarRocks/starrocks/docs/table_design/Data_distribution.md

       Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition at table creation.
       > **NOTICE**
       >
-      > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using the Method 2.
+      > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using Method 2.

       Example: